moonbitlang/core/CONTRIBUTING.md

 - Standalone packages with good functionalites, for example, bigint package

-- Fast and efficient abstractions are preferred over *beautiful* abstractions
+- Fast and efficient abstractions are preferred over *theoretically perfect* abstractions

    MoonBit is a pragmatic language, we care about both compile time and runtime performance.
 Take `+` for example, it is a trait method in Rust, it could be the same in MoonBit, but we care about compile time performance so much that we would prefer it as a simple function to make sure